steemcollage/steemcollage.github.io/README.md

 To watch all new Steem stories, enter: http://steemcollage.github.io

-To watch new stories for a particular category, enter: http://steemcollage.github.io?cat=[cat] For example, http://steemcollage.github.io?cat=steemit.
+To watch new stories for a particular category, enter: http://steemcollage.github.io?cat=[cat].
+For example, http://steemcollage.github.io?cat=steemit.

-The software uses SteemJS by @Fabien.
+The software uses SteemJS by @fabien.